Sturgeon's £8.5 Billion Austerity Drive in Event of Scottish Independence

 Forget £350 million a week for the NHS; an independent Scotland would be forced to find a huge £8.5 billion down the back of the sofa due to their 8% deficit.
 A report by the Institute for Government warns it would also “almost certainly be more expensive for Scotland to borrow than for the UK” as a result of higher interest rates.
-David Cameron might have some advice on swinging cuts…
+David Cameron might have some advice on swingeing cuts…

 The report brings further bad news on the question of an independent Scotland’s currency.
 Earlier this week, deputy first minister John Swinney said the country would eventually move towards a “distinctive currency”.
 This, the report warns, would provide the greatest freedom, though at the cost of leaping into the unknown: